nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 The following sections will be handled in the course:

-**1. Setting up the gitpod environment for the course**
+1. **Setting up the gitpod environment for the course**

   The course is using gitpod in order to avoid the time expense for downloading and installing tools and data.

-**2. Exploring the nf-core tools command**
+2. **Exploring the nf-core tools command**

   A very basic walk-through of what can be done with nf-core tools

-**3. Creating a new nf-core pipeline from the nf-core template**
+3. **Creating a new nf-core pipeline from the nf-core template**

-**4. Exploring the nf-core template**
+4. **Exploring the nf-core template**

   a) The git repository

   b) running the pipeline

   c) linting the pipeline

   d) walk-through of the template files

-**5. Building a nf-core pipeline using the template**
+5. **Building a nf-core pipeline using the template**

   a) Adding a nf-core module to your pipeline

   b) Adding a local custom module to your pipeline

   c) Working with Nextflow schema

   d) Linting your modules

+## Preparation

-## Prerequisites
+### Prerequisites

+- Familiarity with Nextflow syntax and configuration.

-## Follow the training videos
+### Follow the training videos

 This training can be followed either based on this documentation alone, or via a training video hosted on youtube.
 You can find the youtube video in the Youtube playlist below: